 - Developing department guidelines for “auditing” student programs and opportunities to be more inclusive and accessible to students with undocumented and DACA status.
 As part of ongoing efforts to increase DreamND resources, she would like to provide undocu/DACA students with a directory of eligible student programs and opportunities, which may be located on the existing resource website.

 Current NACADA projects:

-- Serving on the Inclusion and Engagement committee and Leading Light Award subcommittee.
+- Serving on the Inclusion and Engagement Committee and Emerging Leaders Program Advisory Board.